 What does this program’s dissertation process consist of?

 Once you choose a faculty chairperson and committee member, a proposal is submitted and approved, followed by individual and/or small-group supervision from the committee.
-Your research courses are designed to assist you, and it is expected that you will complete the dissertation within three years.
+Your research courses are designed to assist you, and it is expected that you will complete the doctoral dissertation within three years.
 Students who have completed all their courses and registered for all six dissertation units, but have not completed their dissertation, may register for dissertation extension units, which will extend the program beyond the three scheduled years.
 We also offer an alternate path to graduation through a scholarly, applied project that could benefit an organization, such as creating training programs or designing an organizational project like a handbook.

 When does the PsyD in organization development degree program start?

-Our Organization Development Doctorate is offered as an 8-week term program and is open for enrollment during each of those enrollment periods.
-You can find a copy of our 8-week term academic calendar here.
+The organization development doctoral program is offered as an eight-week term program and is open for enrollment during fall and spring terms of those enrollment periods.
+You can find a copy of our eight-week term academic calendar here.